Analyze and think critically about environmental issues

 PHYS 101L Laboratory to Physics for the Health Sciences

 The laboratory course parallels the topics in PHYS 101 and provides lab-based investigations of the material covered in PHYS 101.
-Students must register for both PHY 101 and the lab section concurrently.
+Students must register for both PHYS 101 and the lab section concurrently (This course carries an additional fee for laboratory supplies).

 Quantitative Skills (9 credits)